Thelymitra matthewsii

-Thelymitra matthewsii, commonly called the spiral sun orchid or spiral leaved sun orchid, is a species of orchid in the family Orchidaceae and native to New Zealand and Australia.
+Thelymitra matthewsii, commonly called spiral sun orchid or spiral leaved sun orchid, is a species of orchid in the family Orchidaceae and native to New Zealand and Australia.
 It has a single erect leaf, spiralling around the flowering stem and a single dark purple flower with darker veins and yellow ear-like arms on the sides of the column.

 Description

 Thelymitra matthewsii is a tuberous, perennial herb with a single leaf which is egg-shaped near the base, then suddenly narrows to a linear, curved or spirally twisted upper part.
 The upper part is 60-90 mm long and 3-7 mm wide.
 A single (rarely two) dark purple to violet flower with darker veins, 16-20 mm wide is borne facing upwards on a flowering stem 100-220 mm tall.
 The sepals and petals are 8-10 mm long and 4-7 mm wide.
 The dorsal (uppermost) sepal is wider than the other sepals and petals.
 The column is purplish, 5-6 mm long and about 2 mm wide with two yellow, ear-like arms on the sides.
 The flowers are self-pollinating, short lived and open on hot, sunny days.
 Flowering occurs from August to October.